RahulS0408/BUDDI.AI-Tasks/Day 1 - Beta value estimation/README.md

 ## Overview

-This repository contains code to perform a polynomial regression analysis and visualize the error surface using a 3D plot.
+This folder contains code to perform a polynomial regression analysis and visualize the error surface using a 3D plot.
 The code iterates over different values of the coefficients \( \beta_1 \) and \( \beta_2 \) for a polynomial model to find the combination that minimizes the sum of absolute errors between the predicted and actual values.

 ## Code Description